 An in built agility enables process evolution and constant reflection to model and predict any future changes.

 BPM helps the entire organisation construct solid frameworks for all its key processes.

-	This means, when alignment across contributors is achieved, processes function at full swing with very few hiccups.
+This means, when alignment across contributors is achieved, processes function with minimal hiccups.

 As a result, efficiency increases.

 Not only are your internal cogs meshing perfectly, the knock on impact for your customers is a better and faster service.

 Even with all the will in the world, or an endless drive to revolutionise your business, any enthusiasm for change is rendered pure guesswork without accessible insights.